Joseph Yates (judge): On privacy

-In one of his opinions, Justice Yates once wrote, "It is certain that every man has a right to keep his own sentiments, if he pleases: he has certainly a right to judge whether he will make them public, or commit them only to the sight of his own friends.
-In that state the manuscript is, in every sense his peculiar property; and no man can take it from him or make any use of it which he has not authorized, without being guilty of a violation of his property."
+In one of his opinions, Justice Yates once wrote, "It is certain that every man has a right to keep his own sentiments, if he pleases; he has certainly a right to judge whether he will make them public or commit them only to the sight of his own friends.
+In that state the manuscript is, in every sense, his peculiar property, and no man can take it from him or make any use of it that he has not authorised without being guilty of a violation of his property."